Exploring Climate Cooling Programme

-The Exploring Climate Cooling Programme is a British scientific initiative focused on researching climate engineering technologies designed to mitigate global warming effects.
-The programme's primary objective involves investigating various methodologies for reducing Earth's surface temperature by limiting solar radiation to possibly slow climate change progression.
+The Exploring Climate Cooling Programme is an international research initiative funded by the UK Government’s Advanced Research and Invention Agency focused on researching climate intervention approaches designed to mitigate global warming effects.

-by April 2025, the Advanced Research and Invention Agency (ARIA) and National Environment Research Council provided a total of £61 million in government funding to the climate engineering programme across multiple research projects.
+The programme aims to build an independent evidence base to evaluate whether various approaches to reduce global surface temperatures could ever be feasible, safe, and governable, and to support future decision-making about those approaches.
+It investigates techniques that fall within the broader scientific field of solar radiation modification (SRM), as well as approaches to mitigate or prevent catastrophic risks such as Arctic sea ice thickening.

 Initiative

 Exploring Climate Cooling Programme director Professor Mark Symes expressed the opinion that the mounting risk of climate tipping points— such as the potential collapse of the Atlantic meridional overturning circulation or massive ice sheets— necessitates research into methods that could rapidly cool the planet.
 Programme leaders, after consulting with hundreds of researchers, claimed that the project was initiated due to the absence of empirical data from real-world physical experiments regarding climate change mitigation efforts, which laboratory simulations and computer models alone cannot provide.

-In late 2024, the Advanced Research and Invention Agency (ARIA) allocated £50 million toward a comprehensive research initiative that includes small-scale outdoor experiments.
-Complementing this effort, the National Environment Research Council (NERC) committed an additional £11 million on April 3, 2025, to investigate potential impacts of solar geoengineering interventions.
-The dual funding resulted in the United Kingdom becoming among the largest funders of climate engineering science, at a time when United States contributions were predicted to decrease under the second Donald Trump presidential administration.
+In May 2025, the Advanced Research and Invention Agency (ARIA) allocated £56.8 million in government funding to the Exploring Climate Cooling programme across 22 research projects.
+This followed an £11 million commitment from the National Environment Research Council (NERC) on April 3, 2025, to a complementary initiative to investigate the potential impacts of solar radiation modification interventions.
+The two funding streams resulted in the United Kingdom becoming among the largest funders of climate engineering science, at a time when United States contributions were predicted to decrease under the second Donald Trump presidential administration.

-The programme intended to test multiple approaches to solar radiation management (SRM).
-These include stratospheric aerosol injection, which involves introducing reflective particles into the upper atmosphere to bounce sunlight back into space; marine cloud brightening, involving spraying seawater to enhance cloud reflectivity; and cirrus cloud thinning, involving seeding ice nuclei into cirrus clouds to reduce their duration.

-The programme offered several measures to mitigate potential harm caused by the experiments, such as prohibition the release of toxic substances, publishing comprehensive environmental impact assessments prior to experiments, and consultation with community representatives in regions impacted by the experiments.
-Programme researchers expressed hope that the tested measures could be increased in scale in ten years, should the experiments show signs of success.
+Projects

+The programme funds 22 research projects spanning multiple methodologies: computer modelling, monitoring of natural atmospheric processes, and indoor laboratory testing.

+It also includes five small-scale outdoor experiments, to provide empirical data which laboratory simulations and computer models alone cannot provide, which include: